QianMo/X-PostProcessing-Library/README.md

     - [Tent Blur](Assets/X-PostProcessing/Effects/TentBlur)

-More Effect Soon to come.
+More effect soon to come.

+# Usage

+The new effect should be available for a post processing profile with different injection points，just like:

+- `Add effect... > X-PostProcessing > Check an effect`